- National Statistic: Yes

 Investigation has shown the most likely cause of this overestimation to be the method by which we derive the age distributions of international immigrants and emigrants.
 We think the information we have on the number of immigrant children is broadly correct, however, the data source used to provide the age distribution of emigrants is less robust and we think this has led to an underestimation of the number of children emigrating (and consequently slightly overestimating the number of emigrant adults at working ages).
 This reflects the fact that the processes for assigning age and sex to international migrants is separate from the processes for determining their overall numbers or distributing them amongst local authority areas.

-The context to this issue, and the difference compared with a method using an alternative age distribution, is set out in Appendix 1.
+The context to this issue, and the difference compared with a method using an alternative age distribution, is set out in Section 8: Analysis of estimates of children and age distributions of international migrants.

 Accuracy – internal migration